modelint/flatland/README.md

 ```
 (flatland) [918] flatland -E
 ```
-This copies the flatland examples diretory into your current working directory.
+This copies the flatland examples directory into your current working directory.
 In there you will find a variety of example models and layouts.
 Note that a given layout file references model content, so you can only use it with a specific model file.